keijiro/AgentWorkflows/upm-workflow.md

   do so if it is missing.
 - Push commits and tags to the remote repository before creating the release.
 - Use the gh command to create a GitHub release.
 Copy the latest CHANGELOG.md section into the release notes, omitting the section title.
+Use a heredoc for release notes when they contain line breaks.
 - Make the release title a concise summary in the form `[version]: [title]`.
   Confirm the chosen title with the user before finalizing the release.
 - Use npm to publish the tarball.